-Ref No. Page No. Paragraph/ Policy/Figure/ Table/Map/Box Proposed Main Modification Reason for Proposed Modification MM72 a 164 Paragraph 18.6 Amend this paragraph, to read: "It is acknowledged that it may be possible to demonstrate a need for additional waste treatment or management facilities on unallocated sites and, therefore, it is not intended to use policy SAP2 restrictively.
+Ref No. Page No. Paragraph/ Policy/Figure/ Table/Map/Box Proposed Main Modification Reason for Proposed Modification BRO4Gilwilly Industrial Estate, PenrithBRO5Kingmoor Park Rockcliffe Estate, Carlisle" MM72 164 Paragraph 18.6 Amend this paragraph, to read: "It is acknowledged that it may be possible to demonstrate a need for additional waste treatment or management facilities on unallocated sites and, therefore, it is not intended to use policy SAP2 restrictively.
 The Broad Areas were identified as industrial areas, where waste facilities already exist, where waste arises from existing industries or where waste could be used as a resource; the list set out in SAP2 is not exhaustive, as opportunities for additional or improved waste management provision may come forward at other, new or existing, employment or industrial estates.
-SuchAny proposals on unallocated sites will be considered if they conform to all other relevant policies in this Plan, and if they would meet an identified need in a timely manner."
-To provide the context for appropriate waste proposals at industrial areas in Cumbria MM72 b - Policies Map Part 1 Add location of Broad Areas to the Site Allocations map; add Key as necessary. (updated map NOT attached) To identify the Broad Areas in Cumbria MM73 167 Paragraphs 18.18 and 18.19 DISCUSSED WITH COPELAND BOROUGH COUNCIL, AWAITS FINAL CONFIRMATION Amend paragraph 18.18, to read: "The CLESA at Sellafield is licenced only to take Sellafield's VLLW and LA- LLW; it has a remaining capacity for disposal of approximately 70,000m , which means that it is due to close around 2025.
+SuchAny proposals on unallocated sites will be considered against if they conform to all other relevant policies in this Plan, and if they would meet an identified need in a timely manner."
+To provide the context for appropriate waste proposals at industrial areas in Cumbria In order to comply with national policy, the Broad Areas will be added to the Policies Map, Part 1 Site Allocations.
+MM73 167 Paragraphs 18.18 and 18.19 Amend paragraph 18.18, to read: "The CLESA at Sellafield is licenced only to take Sellafield's VLLW and LA- LLW; it has a remaining capacity for disposal of approximately 70,000m 3 , which means that it is due to closeexpected to be full around 2025.
 There has been some assessment undertaken on the capability of the 280ha Sellafield complex to accommodate facilities for managing LLW from its own decommissioning activities.
 Firstly, Sellafield Ltd carried out a feasibility study into where a future on or near site disposal facility (CLESA-2) may be located, and it is anticipated that a more detailed scoping study will commence during FY 2017/18.
-It is understood that the initial-The conclusion is that there is no capacity within that complex at present, but there are possible sites on adjacent land to the east, owned by the Nuclear Decommissioning Authority.
+It is understood that the initial The conclusion is that there is no capacity within that complex at present, but there are possible sites on adjacent land to the east, owned by the Nuclear Decommissioning Authority.
 To reflect this, a strategic assessment of land adjacent to Sellafield (site allocation CO32) was carried out by the County Council in a site allocations deliverability study.
-This did not highlight any major planning constraints.of that study or any future assessments will determine the opportunity or otherwise to accommodate CLESA-2 within the Sellafield complex (site To provide greater clarity on the policy approach to CLESA-2
+This did not highlight any major planning constraints of that study or any future assessments will determine the opportunity or otherwise to accommodate CLESA-2 within the To provide greater clarity on the policy approach to CLESA-2